h29cui/CarND-LaneLines-P1/writeup_template.md

 ### 2. Identify potential shortcomings with your current pipeline

-One potential shortcoming would be what would happen when ...

-Another shortcoming could be ...
+One potential shortcoming would be the impact of an outlier line.
+For example, if there is a relatively long horizontal line in the middle of the road, it would be noisy to current lane detection because its slope and intecept values are outliers.

 ### 3. Suggest possible improvements to your pipeline

-A possible improvement would be to ...
+A potential improvement would be eliminating outliers when averaging slopes and intecepts of the lines.

-Another potential improvement could be to ...